MrKacafirekCZ/doggomod/README.md

 Doggo Mod is a mod that changes the behavior of Minecraft dogs (tamed wolves) to allow them to have more of a personality.

-It also adds a dog bowl for a dog to eat from and a little tennis ball to play fetch.
+It also adds dog bowls for a dog to eat from and a little tennis ball to play fetch.

 ![Imgur](https://imgur.com/E5kuQYb.jpg)